 (a) people who have expertise relevant to the functions of the Commission and its operations, including expertise in management, finance, law, marketing, and the provision of services in the public and private sectors; and

-(b) people who have knowledge of, and experience in, matters relevant to people with disabilities.
+(b) people who have knowledge of, and experience in, matters relevant to people with disability.

 (4) Schedule 3 has effect.

 [Section 7 amended by No. 57 of 2004 s.
-7.]
+7; No. 40 of 2012 s.
+5 and 24.]

 8. Chief executive officer